 He changes his tune in the middle of June

-6 April: Grand National Day.
-Many of your residents will have enjoyed a flutter on this event, and you can bring the sense of occasion into the care home too.
+6 April – Grand National Day: Many of your residents will have enjoyed a flutter on this event in the past, and you can bring the sense of occasion into the care home too.
 Newspapers often have sweepstake packs, and there are plenty available online too.
 I cut out the names and numbers of the riders and put them in a hat.
-Residents get to pick one out, you write down their name next to the number on a separate sheet.
+Residents get to pick one out, and you write down their name next to the number on a separate sheet.
 If you have more horses than residents, let them have an extra go, or let the staff have a go.
 Offer small prizes to those whose horses come first to fourth.
-And you can even do it for a little money – 50p or £1 is a nice sum.
+And you can even do it for a little money – 50p or 1 is a nice sum.

-14 April: Palm Sunday.
-If your residents have a Christian belief why not organise a visiting donkey to come in on or around this day?
-And certainly a visit to church, or if you have a visiting church, this time of year is important for organising services and time to worship.
+14 April – Palm Sunday: If your residents have a Christian belief why not organise for a donkey to come and visit on or around this day?
+And certainly a visit to church, or if you have a visiting church that’s another option, but this time of year is important for organising services and allowing time to worship.

-19-21 April: Easter Weekend.
-Easter Sunday on the 21 April this year – it is also the Queen’s birthday, although her official birthday is in June, so it might be an idea to save this event for later in the year and concentrate on Easter activities.
-Hot cross buns and fish on the menu is traditional on Good Friday, while there will be good religious services on the TV on Easter Day, if you can’t organise one in house.
-Saturday 20 April or Bank Holiday Monday are both great days for an Easter egg hunt.
-For cooking activities, you could try doing a Rice Krispie cake nest with Mini Eggs – a simple cooking idea, but just be aware of the choking risk with the small eggs
+19-21 April – Easter Weekend: Easter Sunday is on the 21st April this year – it is also the Queen’s birthday, although her official birthday is in June, so it might be an idea to save this event for later in the year and concentrate on Easter activities.
+Hot cross buns and fish on the menu is traditional on Good Friday, and there will be good religious services on the TV on Easter Day if you can’t organise one in house.
+Saturday 20th April or Bank Holiday Monday are both great days for an Easter egg hunt.
+For cooking activities, you could try doing a Rice Krispie cake nest with Mini Eggs – a simple cooking idea, but just be aware of the choking risk with the small eggs.

 Easter Garden: One of my favourite activities!
 Try making a simple Easter garden – I made one in a wheelbarrow so I could take it around the rooms.
-Fill a wheelbarrow with compost, plant up with colourful flowers such as primroses, primulas and pansies, fill the gaps with moss, usually some can be found on a lawn or wall.
+Fill a wheelbarrow with compost, plant up with colourful flowers such as primroses, primulas and pansies, and fill the gaps with moss (usually some can be found on a lawn or wall).
 Make a little path with pebbles between the flowers, leading to a plant pot on its side covered in moss.
 Place a stone, the size of the top of the pot, at the side to represent the empty tomb.

-23 April: St George’s Day and William Shakespeare’s birthday.
-A great time to celebrate all things English!
-From literature to food.
-You could do a virtual tour of the country with your residents, thinking of local specialities along the way – Cornish pasties, Devon cream teas, Double Gloucester cheese, Melton Mowbray pork pies, Bakewell tart, Yorkshire puddings.
-It makes a great reminiscing session and can be followed up with tastes of England lunch or dinner.
+23 April – St George’s Day and William Shakespeare’s Birthday: A great time to celebrate all things English – from literature to food!
+You could do a virtual tour of the country with your residents, thinking of local specialities along the way such as Cornish pasties, Devon cream teas, Double Gloucester cheese, Melton Mowbray pork pies, Bakewell tart, Yorkshire puddings etc. It makes a great reminiscing session and can be followed up with a ‘tastes of England’ lunch or dinner.

 April Reminiscence: There are lots of topics you can cover for a bit of English reminiscence.

-- Famous English People: the list is endless, but, as with food, you could all try to name someone from your area or from where your residents came from.
+- Famous English people.
+The list is endless but as with the food items, you could all try to name someone from your area or from where your residents came from.